tosdr/browser-extensions/README.md

 Artifacts
 ======

-Artifacts of each build and release can be viewed on S3: https://tosdr-artifacts.s3.eu-west-2.jbcdn.net/minio/tosdr-artifacts/browser-extensions/
+Artifacts of each build and release can be viewed on GitHub [here](https://github.com/tosdr/browser-extensions/actions).

 License